 On this page you will find information on:

 National Bowel Cancer Screening Program

 Bowel cancer is the second most common cause of cancer death in Australia.
-However, if detected early, approximately 90 per cent of cases can be cured.
-Bowel cancer affects both men and women.
+However, if detected early, approximately 90 per cent of cases can be effectively treated.